pivotal/docs-platform-automation/docs/index.md

 !!! warning
-    The Platform Automation for Pivotal Cloud Foundry (PCF) is currently in alpha and is intended for evaluation and test purposes only.
+    The Platform Automation for Pivotal Cloud Foundry (PCF) is currently in beta and is intended for evaluation and test purposes only.

 Platform Automation for Pivotal Cloud Foundry (PCF) commands enable PCF operators to script and automate Ops Manager actions.